rackerlabs/docs-cloud-networks/api-docs/additional-resources.rst

 We welcome feedback, comments, and bug reports.
 Email `<infodev@rackspace.com>`__ with your comments, suggestions, and feedback.

-Use the links below to learn more about the Rackspace Cloud Servers service and API.
+Use the links below to learn more about the Rackspace Cloud Networks service and API.

-- For general information about Cloud Servers, see the :how-to:`Cloud Networks FAQ <cloud-networks-faq>` article.
+- For general information about Cloud Networks, see the :how-to:`Cloud Networks FAQ <cloud-networks-faq>` article.

-- To learn more about the Cloud Servers service and the various ways you can interact with it (API, SDK, CLI, and Control Panel), see the :rax-devdocs:`Rackspace Cloud Guide to Core Infrastructure Services <user-guides/infrastructure/>`.
+- To learn more about the Cloud Networks service and the various ways you can interact with it (API, CLI, and Control Panel), see the :rax-devdocs:`Rackspace Cloud Guide to Core Infrastructure Services <user-guides/infrastructure/>`.

-- To learn about using Rackspace Cloud SDKs, see :rax-dev:`Software Development Kits & Tools <docs/#sdks>`.

 - To get information about other Rackspace Cloud services APIs, see the :rax-devdocs:`Rackspace API Documentation <>`.